Chapter 27: Awakening the Sleeping King and the Blessing of the North Wind

 “Zephyr, what shall we do now?”
 I said.
 “I gave my dream for this place to someone else and it is time for us to move on, but I don’t know where to go.”

 “I will take you to see my father,” Zephyr said.
-“He will know what to do for he has lived for ages and ages of men like the Sleeping King and knows many of the patterns of creations.”
+“He will know what to do for he has lived for ages and ages of men like the Sleeping King and knows many of the patterns of creation.”

 “Who is your father?”
 I asked as we drifted up into the air and moved at the speed of wind across the quickly changing landscape.

 “He is the North Wind.
 Come, Heidi!
 Now is not the time to mourn,” Zephyr said.
-“Now is the time to explore and rejoice in our freedom to do so.”
+“Now is the time to explore the worlds and rejoice in our freedom to do so.”
 Together, we flew above the trees and the land below us changed into wind-swept, barren fields.
 We continued on until everything was covered in snow and finally, we came to a mountainous palace of tall towers and shadowy stone.
 A strong wind blew out of the fortress and we could get no closer, repelled by the power of a force of nature himself.

 The North Wind’s white beard and hair blew wildly around his face and head as he sat completely still in his place of power.
 His eyes were the gray color of storm clouds and in their very center they glowed with an unearthly bright light.
 “At last, my long-lost daughter Wind Across My Face, comes home to visit me!” he said.
 “How long have I waited for this day.”
 The god rose eagerly from his chair and embraced Zephyr in a tornadic burst of energy that nearly pushed me out of the throne room.

 “Father, I am sorry that it has been so long.
-I prefer Mother’s breezes to your stormy bellowing,” Zephyr confessed.
+I prefer Mother’s calm breezes to your stormy bellowing,” Zephyr confessed.
 “But that does not mean I love you any less well than I love her.”

 “Yes, yes, I know,” the North Wind said.
-“The Southern Wind does have her charms and her calming presence is welcome in all the worlds.
+“The Southern Wind does have her charms and her soothing presence is welcome in all the worlds.
 But you are also my child and I too deserve your time and affection.”

 “You have it,” she said and gave him one last embrace.
 Then, Zephyr turned and found me where I had been blown back into the wall of the room.
 “This is my friend, Heidi,” she said, extending a steadying hand in my direction which I gratefully took.
 “She desires guidance on where to direct her next steps.
 You are one of the wisest I know, Father.
 Would you offer her your counsel?”

 “Out of love for you, my daughter, I will do thus though I am ill-inclined to speak to strangers,” the ancient spirit said, then disappeared and became a chill wind that circled around me.
-Then, he appeared as a human again, seated in his stately chair.
+Then, he appeared as a human again, seated on his stately throne.
 “Though I detect no malice in you, you are no child of the winds, Heidi.
 What are you doing in this place?”

 The North Wind moved through his halls as a chill breeze, drawing Zephyr and I along with him in his mighty passage.

 “I shall take you to see my greatest creations,” he said.
 “Take heart, Heidi, in the beauty of all that surrounds you in the Inner Worlds and think no more upon what has been lost and forgotten in the fullness of time.
-You are part of a great cycle as much as I.” The North Wind led us into a room with an enormous glass ball in its center.
-He entered this ball and snowflakes exploded into being within it.
-They swirled and moved in the glass like a huge, living snow globe filled with the raw power of the god.
+You are part of a great cycle as much as I. Crowns and civilizations come and go.
+Nature’s progeny are forever moved in the dance of seasons and time.
+This is a lineage and method of living as honorable and glorious as the traditional rule of gods and men.”

 “My snowflakes are all completely different and unique.
 Aren’t they a wonder to behold?” said the North Wind.